ylight23/vnese-keyword-extraction/README.md

 # vnese-keyword-extraction

 - Use NLP VietNamese for extracting keyword
-- Alogrithm may be used: YAKE, TF IDF, RAKE, ...
+- Algorithm may be used: YAKE, TF IDF, RAKE, ...

 # set up environment